-Figure 13 shows the national distribution of mean length of stay by district in 1983 from DHSS performance indicators for general surgery (including urology), and highlights the position of a London teaching district.
-Distribution (a) is of the actual figures with the district's statistic towards the right end of the distribution.
-If the district's case mix were the same as the national average, this would suggest that the district is inefficient.
-Distribution (b) is of the expected length of stay by district taking account of case mix.
-This shows the district's statistic to be on the extreme right of the distribution suggesting that it has a far more complex case mix than the national average.
-Distribution (c), the ratios of actual to expected length of stay by district, shows that the district's statistic is (just) on the left hand side of the distribution, suggesting that it is slightly more efficient than the national average when taking account of case mix.
+Figure 11 shows the national distribution of mean length of stay in 1983 from DHSS performance indicators for the specialty of general surgery (including urology) and highlights the position of a London teaching district.
+Distribution (a) shows the actual figures; the district's statistic is towards the right hand side of the distribution (with the obvious suggestion of relative inefficiency).
+Distribution (b) gives the distribution of expected mean lengths of stay by English health districts based on case mix 3000; that is, the number of cases actually admitted in each cell (of age, sex, first three ICD digits) multiplied by national average length of stay of that cell and averaged over all cells by the total number treated.
+This shows the district's statistic to be on the extreme right hand side of the distribution - greater than it actually is.
+Distribution (c) gives the ratios of actual to expected length of stay and shows the district's performance to be (just) on the left hand side (suggesting that it is slightly more efficient than the national average performance).